 Installing Applications on the Mac is Broken

 When recently visiting my parents, my dad asked me to help him install Firefox on his Mac.
 He was able to download the application just fine, but actually installing it proved a bit more confusing.
-The reason for this is that installing applications under Mac OS X is essentially broken.
+As far as he could tell, the application worked just fine after downloading, but mysteriously disappeared every time he restarted his Mac.

 How it used to be